nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

            enum: [1, 2, 3, 4, 5]
    ```

 1. Finally, click the green **Save** button at the top and test the feedback path again by clicking the **Try it out** button in the right panel.
-Notice that the _rating_ field changed to a select component.
+Notice that the _rating_ field changed from an input to a select field.

    ![Feedback rating select](./assets/feedback-rating-select.png)